iCliniq Logo

 1. What was the HIV test done in 14 days?

-2. You told me that you are on immunosuppressives.
+2. You told me that you are on immunosuppressants.
 I would like to know what immunosuppressive medication you were or have been taking.

 The sore on your gum could be more of a dental problem rather than an STD.
-I suggest you take oral Metronidazole 400 mg, thrice daily in addition to the Amoxicillin that you are already taking.
+I suggest you take oral Metronidazole 400 mg, thrice daily, in addition to the Amoxicillin that you are already taking.
 Also apply Metrogyl DG gel (Metronidazole), twice daily.
-Regards.

 Patient's Query

-Thank you for your response.
-I had been on Prednisolone tablet one year back after the transplant.
-But now I am only applying Prednisolone eye drops once a day.
+I had been on Prednisolone tablets one year back after the transplant.
+But now I only apply Prednisolone eye drops once a day.
 Last known, I took Prednisolone three months ago for wheezing for three days.
-I took the test in an STD clinic.
+I took the test for STD (sexually transmitted disease) in a clinic.
 I am not sure which test that was.
 I presume it should be an antibody test.
 I will be taking the test in another 14 days.
 That will be a total of 63 days after exposure.
-I knew it was a negligible risk but since these sorts of symptoms appeared I panicked.
-As my fever, sore throat, and red lumps (only in my right hand and behind my ear total of six or seven scattered) are going away they got nothing to do with HIV.
+I knew it was a negligible risk, but since these sorts of symptoms appeared, I panicked.
+As my fever, sore throat, and red lumps (only in my right hand and behind my ear, a total of six or seven scattered) are going away, they have nothing to do with HIV.
 Please let me know your advice.
 Am I overthinking myself?

 Welcome back to icliniq.com.

-You may take a 4th generation HIV screening test (antigen/antibody test) even now.
+You may take a 4th-generation HIV screening test (antigen/antibody test) even now.
 It is considered conclusive at six weeks (45 days) from a risk contact.
-This is CDC recommendation, whereas HIV antibody test has a longer window period of three months.
-You may upload images of the skin lesions on your hand/back of ear so that I am able to have a look at and guide you better.
-Regards.
+This is a recommendation of the CDC (Center for Disease Control and Prevention), whereas the HIV antibody test has a longer window period of three months.
+You may upload images of the skin lesions on your hand/back of your ear so that I can have a look at them and guide you better.

 Patient's Query

 I will be taking the HIV test once I am back home in two weeks.
-I can say that there was no visible bleeding In her mouth when this happened.
-I have attached the photos of the skin lesion that I have.
+I can say that there was no visible bleeding in her mouth when this happened.
+I have attached photos of my skin lesions.
 The ones in the ears have gone already.
-It has actually reduced after Amoxicillin and Vizylac and few are gone already.
+It has actually reduced after Amoxicillin and Vizylac (Lactic Acid Bacillus, Vitamin B Complex, Zinc), and a few are gone already.
 Should I still be worried about HIV risk?

 Welcome back to icliniq.com.

 I have viewed the images (attachment removed to protect patient identity).
-These lesions seem like those of folliculitis - bacterial skin and soft tissue infection.
+These lesions seem like those of folliculitis, bacterial skin and soft tissue infection.
 Amoxicillin is an oral antibiotic and would definitely help.
-In addition, I suggest you apply a topical antibiotic either Mupirocin 2 % cream (T-Bact Cream) or Fusidic acid 2 % cream (Fucidin cream), twice daily.
+In addition, I suggest you apply a topical antibiotic, either Mupirocin 2 % cream (T-Bact Cream) or Fusidic acid 2 % cream (Fucidin cream), twice daily.
 Bacterial folliculitis is not a specific symptom of HIV.
-There is a negligible risk of HIV with insertive oral sex but of course, you may get it documented when you return back or you may take a 4th generation HIV screening test here itself.
-Regards.
+There is a negligible risk of HIV with oral sex, but of course, you may get it documented when you return, or you may take a 4th-generation HIV screening test here itself.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!